pstiasny/bigos/README.md

 Bigos - do stuff on file change

-Use the `on` decorator to run tasks when matching files are touched:
+Use the `on` decorator to run tasks when matching files are modified:

     from bigos import on, main